c99koder/ha-medisafe/info.md

 Data is updated every 15 minutes, which can be adjusted by changing `SCAN_INTERVAL` in `__init__.py`.

-The sample card above was built using [template-entity-row](https://github.com/thomasloven/lovelace-template-entity-row) and [auto-entities](https://github.com/thomasloven/lovelace-auto-entities):
+The sample card above was built using [auto-entities](https://github.com/thomasloven/lovelace-auto-entities):

 ```yaml
 type: horizontal-stack